elpollazo/rbb-webscraper/README.md

 # rbb-webscraper
-This webscraper was used to extract article news from the oficial site of radiobiobio (http://www.biobiochile.cl/) and store them in a MySQL database.
+This web scraper was used to extract article news from the oficial site of radiobiobio (http://www.biobiochile.cl/) and store them in a MySQL database.
 Tested on Linux.

 Requirements:
 - PIP installed.